tstelzle/TheGame/README.md

 ### API

-The current API clas can be tested and run with the Postman collection.
+The current API class can be tested and run with the Postman collection.

 [Collection](./TheGame.postman_collection.json)